itsankitksingh/Calendar-Application-for-Communication/Readme.md

-# React Calendar Application
+# Calendar Management Platform

-This project is a **React-based Calendar Application** designed to track and manage communication with companies.
-It features separate modules for **Admin** and **User**, along with a reporting module for generating insights.
-The application incorporates modern design principles and a responsive user interface.
+This repository hosts a React-powered Calendar Management Platform created for streamlined communication tracking and interaction with companies.
+The application provides distinct modules for Administrator and User roles, alongside a reporting feature for analyzing communication trends.
+It integrates a modern, responsive interface to enhance user experience.

 ---

 ## Description

-This application allows users to track and manage communication with companies.
-It provides features for managing companies, setting communication preferences, and generating reports to track communication trends.
+This platform is designed to facilitate the organization and monitoring of company interactions.
+Users can manage company data, configure communication preferences, and generate insightful reports to identify patterns in their communication.

 ## Live Demo

-You can view a live demo of the application at [https://communication-calendar.netlify.app/](https://communication-calendar.netlify.app/).
+You can view a live demo of the application at [https://sparkling-wisp-b94429.netlify.app/](https://sparkling-wisp-b94429.netlify.app/)

 ## Features